About Perryton

 Criminal Records

 Ochiltree County's criminal records system includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
-The Ochiltree County Sheriff's Office and the Perryton Police Department maintain these records, while the Texas Department of Public Safety provides additional resources for background checks.
 Residents can request criminal records through the sheriff's office or the Texas Department of Public Safety's online portal.

 Vital Records

 Perryton residents can obtain vital records, such as birth certificates, death certificates, and marriage licenses, through the Texas Department of State Health Services.
 The U.S. Social Security Administration also maintains a database of Social Security death records for the Perryton area.
-For those seeking information on missing persons or exploited children, the Center for Missing & Exploited Children's Texas-specific resources can be invaluable.
-The Texas State Library and Archives also houses a wealth of historical and genealogical information relevant to the Perryton community.
+For people looking for information on missing persons or exploited children, the Center for Missing & Exploited Children's Texas-specific resources can be invaluable.
+The Texas State Library and Archives also houses extensive historical and genealogical information relevant to the Perryton community.

 Business & Licensing Records

 Businesses operating in Perryton can access various public records related to their operations, including licenses, permits, and zoning information.
 The city's Planning and Development Department maintains records on commercial and residential construction projects, while the Texas Comptroller's Office handles business tax registrations and filings.
-Entrepreneurs and small business owners can also utilize the USA.gov government records guide to navigate the local regulatory landscape.
+Entrepreneurs and small business owners can also use the USA.gov government records guide to navigate the local regulatory environment.

 Economy & Demographics